Our mission is to eliminate preventable vision loss in children.

 $500 funds one year of our online library of parent-friendly information about children’s eye care. $1000 supports the Costenbader Lectureship for one year, enhancing medical education for pediatric ophthalmologists.

-$2000 funds a Miller Travel Grant for an ophthalmologist from an underserved country attend the AAPOS conference to gain new information & specialized training in pediatric ophthalmology.
+$2000 funds a Miller Travel Grant for an ophthalmologist from an underserved country attend the AAPOS conference to gain new information and specialized training in pediatric ophthalmology.

-$2,500 supports a workshop that will train international doctors to improve delivery of sight saving Retinopathy of Prematurity care in rural or underserved areas of the world.
+$2,500 supports a workshop that will train international doctors to improve the delivery of sight-saving Retinopathy of Prematurity care in rural or underserved areas of the world.

-$5,000 funds CEF development of new programs and builds a stronger Foundation base.
+$5,000 funds CEF/FAAPOS development of new programs and builds a stronger Foundation base.